 A home-based business operated by a resident of the municipality, unless the combined offsite impact of the home-based business and the primary residential use materially exceeds the offsite impact of the primary residential use alone.

 Standards.
-The following standards apply to home businesses:
+The following standards apply to home occupations:

 The primary use of the dwelling shall be residential.